sdelatorrep/elixir_beacon/README.md

         This will install the artifact in your local repo.
 After that try to compile again your custom code.
         * Execute the program with your code:
             * First create an empty folder an copy there the original elixir jar (elixir-beacon-0.3.jar)
-            * Then create a lib folder and put the elixir-beacon-custom-version.jar jar in that folder
+            * Then create a /lib folder and put the elixir-beacon-custom-version.jar jar in that folder
             * After that you can run the program executing:
             ```bash
             java -Dloader.path=lib/ -Dspring.profiles.active=test -jar elixir-beacon-0.3.jar